Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-03-27-JavaScript_MongoDB.markdown

 ### NoSQL Databases (SQL VS NOSQL)

 - SQL - Structured data schema(Strict) & data is set to several tables linked with a 'relationship'
-- NoSQL - No Schema, No relationship, and Json-like data format
+- NoSQL - No Schema, No relationship, and JSON-like data format

 #### Commands

-- Use {dbname} – Create db (if it doesn’t exist) & switch to specific db You won’t see your new database in the list of databases until data is added.
+- use {dbname}: Create db (if it doesn’t exist) & switch to a specific db &rarr; Note that you won’t see your new database in the list of databases until data is added.

-- Specify a collection name: data model, storing all documents related to that model within the same grouping. e.g. within recipe app (db), contacts (colllection), and data (documents)
+- Specify a collection name = data model: storing all documents related to that model within the same group.

+e.g. within recipe app(db) , there is a group (collection) named as 'contacts', and its data (documents)

-- Insert
+- Insert:

-  db.inventory.insertOne
+  - db.inventory.insertOne
-  db.inventory.insertMany
+  - db.inventory.insertMany

-- Find
+- Find:

-  find({key:”value”}) / findOne or findMany
+  - find({key:”value”}) - findOne - findMany
-  db.contacts.find({\_id: ObjectId("6241cb3b6d1c4b70d50a75b1")})
+    db.contacts.find({id: ObjectId("6241cb3b6d1c4b70d50a75b1")})
     db.contacts.find({name:"Jon"})

 - Delete

-  db.collection.deleteMany()
+  - db.collection.deleteMany()
-  db.collection.deleteOne()
+  - db.collection.deleteOne()

 - Update
-  What is the use of set in MongoDB?
+  - What is the use of 'set' in MongoDB?
-  In MongoDB, the $set operator is used to replace the value of a field to the specified value.
+    - In MongoDB, the $set operator is used to replace the value of a field to the specified value.

 ```javascript
 Syntax: , { $set: { <field1>: <value1>, ... } }
 db.contacts.update({name:"jon wexler"}, {$set:{email:”jonjwexler@gmail.com”}})
 ```

-### Setting up Mongoose with your Node.js application

 - select a db: use choose_db
 - show all dbs: show dbs